Hyperboloid GPLVM for Discovering Continuous Hierarchies via Nonparametric Estimation: Introduction

-Gaussian process (GP) latent variable models (GP-LVMs)~\citep{lawrence2005probabilistic,titsias2010bayesian} are one of the representatives in the nonparametric data-embedding methods.
-GP-LVMs assume the GP decoder of the observed variables~\citep{rasmussen2006gaussian}, a widely used nonparametric model for estimating unknown functions.
-Generative modeling between observed and latent spaces often enhances continuity and is expected to preserve the continual relation.
-However, recent research continues to incorporate simple Riemannian geometries in the GP~\citep{mallasto2018wrapped, borovitskiy2020matern} or develop the supervised kernel methods in hyperbolic spaces~\citep{fang2021kernel, fan2023horospherical}, and only a few methods reach the hyperbolic extension of GP-LVM~\citep{jaquier2022bringing}.
+Gaussian process (GP) latent variable models (GP-LVMs)~\citep{lawrence2005probabilistic,titsias2010bayesian} are representative examples of nonparametric data-embedding methods.
+GP-LVMs assume the GP decoder of the observed variables, which is a widely used nonparametric model to estimate unknown functions~\citep{rasmussen2006gaussian}.
+Generative modeling between the observed and latent spaces frequently enhances the continuity of the latent variables, thereby making them suitable for preserving the continual relationships in hierarchical data.
+However, recent studies have explored incorporating simple Riemannian geometries in the GP~\citep{mallasto2018wrapped, borovitskiy2020matern} or developing supervised kernel methods in hyperbolic spaces~\citep{fang2021kernel, fan2023horospherical}, and only a few methods realize the hyperbolic extension of GP-LVMs~\citep{jaquier2022bringing}.

-In this paper, we develop \textit{hyperboloid GP-LVMs} (\textit{hGP-LVMs}) to visualize the continuous hierarchies behind high-dimensional data via nonparametric estimation (Figure~\ref{fig:abstract}).
-We learn the latent variables on the Lorentz model and visualize them on the Poincar\'{e} ball model by applying the diffeomorphism among them.
-We learn the hyperbolic latent variables by developing dedicated algorithms incorporating the previous Riemannian optimization and sparse GP methods.
-We formulate three variants of hGP-LVMs: the extension of the original point estimation~\citep{lawrence2005probabilistic}, the sparse point estimation~\citep{lawrence2007learning, titsias2009variational}, and the Bayesian estimation methods~\citep{titsias2010bayesian, lalchand2022generalised} to address classical computational issues of GP and fully realize Bayesian learning of latent variables.
-The primary contribution of this paper is the development of novel hGP-LVMs to visualize hierarchies effectively via nonparametric estimation using generative modeling with the GP decoder.
-We reveal that the GP-based modeling and Bayesian estimation of the latent variables benefit the visualization-aided DR with synthetic and real-world datasets.
+This paper proposes \textit{hyperboloid GP-LVMs} (\textit{hGP-LVMs}) to visualize the hierarchical relationships behind high-dimensional data via nonparametric estimation (Figure~\ref{fig:abstract}).
+We learn the latent variables on the Lorentz model and visualize them on the Poincar\'{e} ball model by applying the diffeomorphism among them, and we learn the hyperbolic latent variables by developing dedicated algorithms that incorporate the previous Riemannian optimization and sparse GP methods.
+In addition, we formulate three variants of hGP-LVMs, i.e., extension of the original point estimation~\citep{lawrence2005probabilistic}, sparse point estimation~\citep{lawrence2007learning, titsias2009variational}, and Bayesian estimation methods~\citep{titsias2010bayesian, lalchand2022generalised} to address classical computational issues associated with the GP and realize scalable Bayesian learning of latent variables.
+The primary contribution of this paper is the development of the hGP-LVMs to visualize hierarchical data effectively via nonparametric estimation using generative modeling with the GP decoder.
+We demonstrate that the GP-based modeling and Bayesian estimation of the latent variables benefit visualization-aided DR on both synthetic and real-world datasets.